MicrosoftDocs/powerquery-docs/powerquery-docs/rank-column.md

 For the second requirement shared by the teams of using only Using only the values from the *Total Points* field where higher values rank higher using **dense as the rank method**, you can follow the next steps.

-1. With the table already in Power Query, select the *Total Points* column and then click the **Rank column** button from the ribbon inside the *Add column* tab.
+1. With the original table table already in Power Query, select the *Total Points* column and then click the **Rank column** button from the ribbon inside the *Add column* tab.
-2. A new dialog will appear where the *Rank by* should be the field selected (*Total Points*) and the *Rank criteria* should be "Higher value ranks higher".
+2. The rank dialog will appear where the *Rank by* should be the field selected (*Total Points*) and the *Rank criteria* should be "Higher value ranks higher".
 3. Click the **Advanced** radio button on the top of the dialog to enable the advanced section of the dialog and in the Rank method section be sure to change the value from **Standard competition** to **Dense**.

 ![Advanced section of the rank dialog where the Total Points field is being used with the Higher value ranks higher rank criteria and the rank method being selected is Dense](media/rank-column/rank-total-fields-column-advanced.png)